 Response rates for NPS surveys can vary widely.
 The more responses you receive, the more seriously you can take the survey results.
 Once you have all your users’ scores in, throw out the neutral (7-8) scores and calculate promoters and detractors.
 For example, a company had 120 email NPS surveys returned last month.
 Fifty of those surveys were promoters, 20 were detractors and 50 were neutral.
 Their NPS = (50/70) – (20/70) x 100 = 42.8.

-A quick ratio is a difference between MRR added and lost.
+A quick ratio is the difference between MRR added and lost.
 This KPI shows the direction of your growth by month.
-Quick ratio includes all new bookings, expansions (upgrades), contractions (downgrades) and churns for the month.
+Quick ratio includes all new bookings, expansions (upgrades), contractions (downgrades), and churns for the month.

 Quick ratio = (MRR added + expansion MRR) / (MRR downgrade + Churn MRR)

-Net burn rate is how much money a company spends of its capital each month.
+Net burn rate is how much of its capital a company spends each month.
 This KPI shows the health of the company and accounts for MRR.

 For example, a company is spending $30,000 monthly in expenses and is bringing in $20,000 in MRR.
 The net burn rate = $30,000 - $20,000 = $10,000.
 Burn rates are seen only in companies that are still losing money.
 If that same company had venture capital of $180,000 left and its burn is $10,000 per month, it still has 18 months left in business, assuming it gets no new funding.